Dates: Wednesday 20 – Friday 22 July (three days) and/or Thursday 18 – Saturday 20 August (three days)

 Topics and exercises

-You will work in small groups of no more than 14 participants.
-Preparation will be required for some of the sessions, so expect to spend some time on coursework outside of the online sessions.
+You will work in small groups of no more than 4 participants.
+15-30 minutes reading/watching preparation will be required for each of the sessions, so expect to spend some time on coursework outside of the online sessions.

 Who is this course designed for?

-You may be a recent graduate looking for ways to keep your skills fresh, a seasoned professional wanting to branch out into new fields, or perhaps a working interpreter wanting to dust off rusty skills or add active English to your combination.
-Whatever your motivation for joining us, we can help you meet your professional development goals.
+You may be a recent graduate looking for ways to keep your skills fresh or perhaps a working interpreter wanting to dust off rusty skills or add active English to your combination.
+Whatever your motivation is, this course can help you meet your professional development goals.

 To ensure all participants get the most out of the course, you will ideally have the following profile: